How to integrate with the Timelines endpoints

 - Key Concepts

-Before we dive into some key concepts, we recommend that you explore these endpoints using one of the following tools or code examples.
+Before we explore some key concepts, we recommend that you use one of the following tools or code samples to start testing the functionality of these endpoints.

-Take advantage of one of our communities’ third-party libraries to help you get started.
+Take advantage of one of our many community third-party libraries to help you get started.
 You can find a library that works with the v2 endpoints by looking for the proper version tag.

 Postman is a great tool that you can use to test out these endpoints.
 Each Postman request includes every path and body parameter to help you quickly understand what is available to you.
 To learn more about our Postman collections, please visit our Using Postman page.